 The Florida family law courts are backed up, so all divorce cases in Florida are forced to go through a mediation process before trial.
 This is a positive occurrence, as it allows the parties to settle most of the divorce issues in a less contentious and costly manner.

 Mediation allows divorcing parties to settle the disputed issues away from the courtroom.
-Working with a mediator instead of a judge gives the parties more control over the process and outcome, and it is usually quicker, cheaper and more amicable than the traditional divorce trial.A Certified Specialist in Family Law
+Working with a mediator instead of a judge gives the parties more control over the process and outcome, and it is usually quicker, cheaper and more amicable than the traditional divorce trial.A Board Certified Marital and Family Law Specialist

 Compared to divorce litigation, mediation is generally: